Zhytou/IELTS-Notes/writing/ielts writing task 2.md

 题目

-    ·Some employers offer their employees subsidsed membership of gyms and sports center, believing that this will make their staff healthier and thus more effective at work.
+    Some employers offer their employees subsidsed membership of gyms and sports center, believing that this will make their staff healthier and thus more effective at work.
 Other employers see no benefi in doing so.

     Consider the arguments from both aspects of this possible debate, and reach a conclusion.

 答案

     支持者：
-    1. lead to higher levels of output or service,
+    1. lead to higher levels of output or service
     2. improve the work/life balance, more fulfilling leisure time, more motivating than perks, payincrements or financial rewards
     3. improve job satisfaction
     反对者：